 Do I need a CabNet app to drive?

-Not at present.
-The customer contacts you via your registered mobile number to make a booking or via the CabNet central booking process which is then allocated to you by phone or email.
+A new driver app will soon be available that will ensure live positioning data to be captured.
+This is key to enable Carbon Emission and Carbon Credit analysis.
+Customer contact you via your registered mobile number to make a booking or via the CabNet central booking process which is then allocated to you by phone or email.
 CabNet central booking service is mainly used for advance or repeat bookings.

 Can I still drive for my taxi company?

 Absolutely yes.
 CabNet is a network of companies and drivers.
 You take bookings and payments as normal.
 Once you are registered, you can receive bookings directly from customers on your mobile phone and even epayments via CabNet from passengers who choose to pay using our epayment process.
 This helps reduce lost fares - customers with no cash can choose to pay via their smartphones.

 The CDEP is a way of CabNet sharing its success with the drivers who are registered on the network and hence provide the valuable service to our customers.
 CabNet allocates 10% of its equity to the CDEP and in the event of any sale of the equity then its value is split between any driver who has a live registration at that time.